Chicago-PD-project/Glady_repo/README.md

 ### Glady_repo

-- created a seperate repo to avoid conflict
+- created a seperate repo to avoid git conflicts :)